Unraveling the Science Behind Extinction Bursts in ABA Therapy

 The Role of Reinforcement

-In the nuanced world of ABA (Applied Behavior Analysis) therapy, reinforcement is a cornerstone concept.
+In the nuanced world of ABA (Applied Behavior Analysis) therapy, is a cornerstone concept.
 It's the process of delivering a desired outcome immediately after a behavior, effectively increasing the likelihood that the behavior will be repeated.

 Factors Influencing Extinction Bursts